 Please note: Data extracted from invoice pdf documents.
 The documents presented cumulative totals, so these numbers were derived by subtracting June 2021 totals from June 2022 totals.
 I am not 100% sure about the exits - there were some discrepancies in the reports.

 Sex Offender Treatment Programs

-Over FY 21/22 there were three AB 109-funded community based organizations offering sex offender treatment programs for Realignment eligible clients.
+Over FY 21/22 there were three AB 109-funded community based organizations providing peer mentorship services to Realignment eligible clients:

 - The Counseling & Psychotherapy Center

 - Hope Program

 - Psychological Assessments, Inc. DBA Shaping Success